-In a nutshell, this is how I use a bread machine to get dependable results…every time: Use the dough cycle for mixing, kneading, and the first rise.
+This is how I use a bread machine to get dependable results…every time.
+Use the dough cycle for mixing, kneading, and the first rise.
 Remove dough, shape it, let it rise again, and finally, bake the bread in a conventional oven.

 To me, kneading bread dough by hand is like riding a horse to work in the 21st century.
 Riding a horse is fun and a delight for the senses but it’s more trouble and takes longer.
 A certain level of physical fitness and skill is required and it’s a little scary for some of us.

 On the other hand, using a bread machine is like driving a car.
 If you need to arrive quickly and on schedule (and look good doing it), most people would choose the speed and reliability of a car.
-Likewise, when you want homemade bread you can count on to be ready at meal time with good texture, height, and flavor, use a bread machine to mix and knead the dough.
+Likewise, when you want homemade bread you can count on to be ready at meal time use a bread machine to mix and knead the dough.
+With practice, you can be expect good texture, height, and flavor,

-Three Reasons I Don’t Normally Like Bread Baked in a Bread Machine:
+Three Reasons I Don’t Even Like To Eat Bread Baked in a Bread Machine:

 - I’m not fond of strangely shaped bread and/or an unsightly hole in the bottom where the blade inserted.